Boundedness questions for Calabi-Yau threefolds: Rigid non-movable surfaces

+(ii) Since $(E')^3$ is bounded above (by 9 for the Type II case, and 8 for the Type ${\rm III}_0$ case), a similar argument to that for the first part of (i), using the equations ($1'$), (2) and (3), shows that there are only finitely many possibilities for $c_2(X)\cdot E$.

-For $\rho =2$, the last part is clear since an affine cubic in one variable has at at most three roots, unless $E^3 =0$ and $c_2(X)\cdot E =0$; in this case, it is observed from the above formula that there must be a flopping curve $l$ on $X$, in fact a $(-1, -1)$-curve, with $E\cdot l = -1$ or $-2$, and the claim again follows. \end{proof} \end{prop}
+(iii) This part follows immediately, unless $E^3 =0$ and $c_2(X)\cdot E =0$, from the fact that the linear form $c_2$ is non-trivial and an affine cubic in one variable has at most three roots.
+In the remaining case we observe that the condition $c_2 \cdot E=0$ defines a rational line through the origin.
+We then note from equations ($1'$) that there must be some flopping curve $C$ on $X$, in fact a $(-1, -1)$-curve, with $E\cdot C = -1$ or $-2$, and therefore only finitely many integral classes within the line can occur. \end{proof} \end{prop}

+We comment that if we wish to extend the statement in Proposition 2.2(iii) to higher Picard number we may need to use some more sophisticated number theory on algebraic varieties; for instance if $\rho =3$ we may use Siegel's Theorem concerning integral points on affine curves \cite{HS}.

-\begin{rem}Working a bit harder here, under the assumption that $X$ is general in moduli, we can prove that in the cases $c_2 (X) \cdot E <0$, or $c_2 (X) \cdot E = 0$ and $E^3 >0$, the general hyperplane section of $E$ is a curve with restricted singularities (in a sense we define below).
-We shall need this in Section 7 for some boundary cases in the proof of Theorem 0.3, when we wish to apply the Kawamata--Viehweg form of Kodaira Vanishing to a real divisor on a general hyperplane section of $X$, the fractional part of this divisor being supported on the given curve.
+Under the assumption that $X$ is general in moduli, in \it either \rm the case $c_2 (X) \cdot E <0$, \it or \rm the case $c_2 (X) \cdot E = 0$ and $E^3 >0$, we know all the possibilities for the Type II or \Ttz exceptional surface $E'$ on the corresponding flopped model $X'$.
+Moreover the numbers $n_d$ and the intersection multiplicities $E'\cdot \eta$ in the flopping formulae ($1'$) can take only a small number of possible values.
+By results of various authors cited below, this enables us to classify locally analytically the possible flops which may be needed to pass from $E' \subset X'$ to $E\subset X$ and the way in which flopping curves can intersect the surface corresponding to $E$.
+We shall see that this in turn ensures that the extra codimension one singular locus introduced on $E$ via the flop has generically only finiitely many possibilities, and so for a generic hyperplane section $H$, the hyperplane section $C\subset H$ of $E$ has only finitely many possible types of singularity; hence for some fixed $\mu_0 >0$, the pair $(H, \mu C)$ is klt (Kawamata log terminal) for all (non-negative) real $\mu < \mu _0$.
+It is this statement which is needed in Sections 6 and 7 for some boundary cases in the proof of Theorem 0.3, when we wish to apply the Kawamata--Viehweg form of Kodaira Vanishing to a real divisor on a generic hyperplane section of $X$, the fractional part of this divisor being supported on the given curve.

-The crucial point is that in the cases under consideration, the above formulae then imply that $n_d =0$ for $d>2$; if $n_2 \ne 0$, then $n_2 = 1$ with $E' = \P^2$ and $n_1 =0$ (otherwise $E^3 \le 0$) and the flopping curve is both unique and a $(-1, -1)$-curve on $X$ (meeting $E'$ at most twice).
-If $n_2 =0$, then $n_1 \le 3$.
-If $n_1 =1$ then there is a unique flopping curve on $X$ which is both a $(-1, -1)$-curve and meets $E'$ at most twice, and in fact once unless $E' = \P^2$.
-In the case when the corresponding surface $E'$ on $X'$ has $(E')^3 = 7$ for instance (and therefore $c_2(X' )\cdot E' = -2$), it may be that we are in the case when $E'$ is non-normal, but then we are only allowed to flop in a $(-1,-1)$-curve to obtain $E$ and the flopping curve will not meet the double locus of $E'$.
-Thus in all cases where $n_1 \le 1$, the general hyperplane section $H$ of $E$ will only have at worst simple nodes or simple cusps as singularities.